oliverdutton/fast_exact_topk_tpu/README.md

 ### General Idea

+TPUs achieve maximum performance when computations avoid data shuffling across the hardware's 128 "lanes" ([see below if unfamilar](#background-on-tpus)).
+Our algorithm minimizes this by splitting the problem into two stages:

 1.  **Block-wise Candidate Search**: First, we partition the full vocabulary into 128 blocks.
 Within each block, we perform a highly efficient local search for the `top-m`.
 This avoids  data shuffling across the hardware's 128 lanes.
 2.  **Final Top-K Selection**: We then gather the candidates from all blocks (a set of $128 \times m$ elements) and perform a final `top-k` operation on this much smaller, filtered subset.